Gear Reviews: Cecilia Camera Straps

 Peep out the many options of camera straps, from wide to narrow neck straps to ring or cord tethered wrist straps over at Cecilia camera straps.

-They also feature photographers and swag porn on their Instagram here.
+They also feature photographers and swag pics on their Instagram here.

 Has anyone else tried their straps?
 Do you have a favorite brand, or do you use the strap that’s in the box?
 Feel free to comment below.